Get all the latest data for Canberra

 Which areas in Canberra do local residents consider the most desirable to live?

-The Canberra areas that local residents consider the most desirable to live are Yarralumla, Deakin, Red Hill, and Forrest in the Inner South, and Ainslie, O'Connor, and Hackett in the Inner North.
+The areas that Canberra locals consistently rate as the most desirable to live are Yarralumla, Deakin, Red Hill, and Forrest in the Inner South, along with Ainslie, O'Connor, and Hackett in the Inner North, and Kingston and Griffith for those who want dining and lakeside convenience.

 Which neighborhoods in Canberra have the best reputation among expat communities?

-Here is why expats prefer these Canberra neighborhoods over others:
+Expats prefer these Canberra neighborhoods over others for practical reasons:

 Which areas in Canberra do locals say are overhyped by foreign buyers?